dragonfire535/xiao/README.md

 * **invert:** Draws an image or a user's avatar but inverted.
 * **minecraft-skin:** Sends the Minecraft skin for a user.
 * **needs-more-jpeg:** Draws an image or a user's avatar as a low quality JPEG.
+* **newspaper:** Creates a fake newspaper with the headline and body of your choice.
 * **pixelize:** Draws an image or a user's avatar pixelized.
 * **pokemon-fusion:** Fuses two Generation I Pokémon together.
 * **rainbow:** Draws a rainbow over an image or a user's avatar.